What is the Donor Integrity Project?

 - failed to distribute funds to charitable beneficiaries.

-2. Education.
-Charitable Allies will publish on an ongoing basis, a series of articles along with online and print publications that educate individuals, businesses, foundations, and nonprofits about ways they can protect their intent and enforce fund agreements with giving vehicles such as community foundations and institutions of higher education.
-Charitable Allies will similarly share the results of its research findings, including in peer-reviewed professional or academic journals.
-Charitable Allies will also educate attorneys, accountants and nonprofit executives through professional development and limited-engagement efforts on how to carefully navigate the very unique obligations related to donor intent.
+Charitable Allies will publish articles and online and print publications that educate individuals, businesses, foundations, and nonprofits about ways they can protect their intent and enforce fund agreements.
+We will share the results of its research findings, including in peer-reviewed professional or academic journals.
+Charitable Allies will educate attorneys, accountants and nonprofit executives on how to carefully navigate the very unique obligations related to donor intent.

 3. Legal Representation

-- Compliance.
+Compliance.
 Charitable Allies will continue to work with charities that have identified that they may be out of compliance to help them achieve compliance.
 We will assist charities who wish to improve their fund management practices by conducting internal reviews of the specific obligations under their gift instruments.
-Charitable Allies will develop opinion letters, file the necessary notices and petitions, and provide educational resources and training to implement fund management practices that honor the letter and spirit of donor intent.
-This may ultimately involve researching the historic gift instruments, drafting opinion letters, obtaining Attorney General authorization on certain modifications to institutional funds and even judicial approval for modifications.

-- Litigation.
-Charitable Allies has already identified two egregious cases and will continue identifying others who are clearly out of compliance with UPMIFA and other laws related to donor intent.
-Charitable Allies will represent individual nonprofit organizations and individual donor plaintiffs who may have been harmed by an institution’s donation-related actions.
-This will include civil legal action against the institutions or giving vehicles that have impermissibly withheld philanthropic support or have failed to honor donor intent and distribute donated funds.
-Prior to filing any complaints against the offending giving vehicle, Charitable Allies will make every reasonable effort to avoid litigation and attempt to enforce existing fund agreements using pre-litigation demand letters and negotiations.
-Should non-litigation efforts fail, the Donor Integrity Project Fund will be used to fund litigation.
+Litigation.
+Charitable Allies has already identified two egregious cases and will continue identifying others who are clearly out of compliance with federal regulations and other laws related to donor intent.
+Charitable Allies will represent individual nonprofit organizations and individual donor plaintiffs who may have been harmed by an institution’s donation-related actions in civil legal actions against the institutions or giving vehicles that have impermissibly withheld philanthropic support or have failed to honor donor intent and distribute donated funds.